MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ### Add SSO using Visual Studio Code

-You can add SSO using Teams Toolkit in Visual Studio Code
+Follow the steps to add SSO using Teams Toolkit in Visual Studio Code

    1. Open **Microsoft Visual Studio Code**
    1. Select **Teams Toolkit** from left panel